 Start-ups are a hot topic these days, with many small players having rocketed to the top of the marketplace in the past couple of decades.
 Not all businesses get off the ground.
 If cash flow doesn’t stop your new business dreams, then lack of planning will.
 Take the time to prepare a business plan and be sure to have your ducks in a row from financing to marketing with hiring the right people in between.
-Here are the foundational elements you need to turn a good idea into a viable business.
+Here are the foundation elements you need to turn a good idea into a viable business.

 Things You Need to Start a New Business:

 - A Strong Team

 - Marketing and Branding

 - A Plan for Growth